cat-marin/undiscord-plugin/README.md

 # why
 why not? i used it in the browser, but wanted it available in the electron app without having to inject code into the console.

+# bugs
+- the get button only works for guild/channel, i do not plan on fixing this

 # disclaimer
 i am not the original creator of undiscord nor do i claim to be! that would be victornpb.